-It sounds more worth it than just sticking with the old blender and getting frustrated every time you want some nut butter!
+It sounds more worth it than just sticking with the old blender and getting frustrated every time you want to make nut butters!

-Here are the 6 top blenders for nut butter options –
+Here are the 6 top blenders for making nut butter –

 1. Best Overall – Vitamix Professional 750

-This blender is an excellent choice for those who want a high-quality option that will last.
+This blender is a top choice for those who want a high-quality option that will last.

 It has a powerful motor, can make hot soups without burning out, and includes a tamper to push food chunks into the blades as it blends.